Pursuing postgraduate education

 Diversifying your skill sets

-Years ago, I remember reading a Wall Street Journal interview with Dilbert cartoonist Scott Adams who said something to the effect of, “the way to be successful is to know as much as you can about as many different things as you can.”
+Years ago, I remember reading a Wall Street Journal interview with Dilbert cartoonist Scott Adams who said something to the effect of, "the way to be successful is to know as much as you can about as many different things as you can."
 The article came out sometime in the early 1990s.
-Unfortunately, I haven’t been able to find that article, and I’m unable to find it online, so you’ll just have to take me at my word — for what that’s worth.
+Unfortunately, I haven't … Continue reading Diversifying your skill sets

 Security: Close isn’t good enough!